Edward I of England: Crusade and accession

 Edward pledged himself to undertake a crusade in an elaborate ceremony on 24 June 1268, with his brother Edmund Crouchback and cousin Henry of Almain.
 Some of Edward's former adversaries, such as John de Vescy and the 7th Earl of Gloucester, similarly committed themselves, although some, like Gloucester, did not ultimately participate.
-With the country pacified, the greatest impediment to the project was acquiring sufficient finances.
+With the country pacified, the greatest impediment to the project was funding.
 King Louis IX of France, who was the leader of the crusade, provided a loan of about £17,500.
 This was not enough, and the rest had to be raised through a direct tax on the laity, which had not been levied since 1237.
-In May 1270, Parliament granted a tax of one-twentieth of all movable property; in exchange the King agreed to reconfirm the Magna Carta, and to impose restrictions on Jewish money lending.
+In May 1270, Parliament granted a tax of one-twentieth of all movable property; in exchange the King agreed to reconfirm Magna Carta, and to impose restrictions on Jewish money lending.
 On 20 August Edward sailed from Dover for France.
 Historians have not determined the size of his accompanying force with any certainty, but it was probably fewer than 1000 men, including around 225 knights.

 Originally, the Crusaders intended to relieve the beleaguered Christian stronghold of Acre in Palestine, but King Louis and his brother Charles of Anjou, the king of Sicily, decided to attack the emirate of Tunis to establish a stronghold in North Africa.
-The plans failed when the French forces were struck by an epidemic which, on 25 August, killed Louis himself.
-By the time Edward arrived at Tunis, Charles had already signed a treaty with the Emir, and there was little to do but return to Sicily.
-Further military action was postponed until the following spring, but a devastating storm off the coast of Sicily dissuaded both Charles and Philip III, Louis' successor, from any further campaigning.
-Edward decided to continue alone, and on 9 May 1271 he finally landed at Acre.
+The plan failed when the French forces were struck by an epidemic which, on 25 August, killed Louis.
+By the time Edward arrived at Tunis, Charles had already signed the Treaty of Tunis with the Emir, and there was little to do but return to Sicily.
+Further military action was postponed until the following spring, but a devastating storm off the coast of Sicily dissuaded both Charles and Philip III, Louis's successor, from any further campaigning.
+Edward decided to continue alone, and on 9 May 1271 he landed at Acre.